Aaron-Bopp/TIM/40_Evergreens/Note structures should help curate knowledge.md

 ---
 created: 2021-06-27
 tags: node/evergreen
-sr-due: 2021-12-18
+sr-due: 2022-01-28
-sr-interval: 15
+sr-interval: 38
 sr-ease: 207
 ---

 #### [[Note structures should help curate knowledge]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`
+%%

-#TO/TEND/PRUNE this note is kindoff the ancestor of [[Your second brain should be frictionless access to a curated base of knowledge]], [[Your second brain should be an inspirational hub of creativity]], [[Write your notes like you're planting an evergreen forest]]
+#TO/TEND/PRUNE this note is kind of the ancestor of [[Your second brain should be frictionless access to a curated base of knowledge]], [[Your second brain should be an inspirational hub of creativity]], [[Write your notes like you're planting an evergreen forest]]
+%%

 As you're writing, your note structures shouldn't be constricting your thought, they should be encouraging it.